 \section{Adversarial data synthesis for distillation}

-To enable small language models (SLMs) to serve as effective anonymizers, we employ a distillation-based approach using training data generated through adversarial anonymization~\citep{staab2024language}, where an LLM anonymizer and adversary alternate between anonymization and attribute inference to iteratively refine the input text.
-We utilize this framework with sufficiently capable LLMs to collect trajectories of anonymizations and inferred attributes for distillation purposes.
+To enable small language models (SLMs) to serve as effective anonymizers, we adopt a distillation-based approach using training data generated through adversarial anonymization~\citep{staab2024language}, where an LLM anonymizer and an adversary model alternate between anonymization and attribute inference to iteratively refine the input text.
+We leverage this framework with sufficiently capable LLMs to collect trajectories of anonymizations and inferred attributes for distillation.

-Given a set of texts $\{ x_0 \}$ and private attributes $\mathcal{P}$ (e.g., age, gender, and location) to be anonymized, we simulate adversarial anonymization using an LLM anonymizer $\mathcal{M}_{\text{anon}}$, an inference model $\mathcal{M}_{\text{priv}}$, and a utility evaluator $\mathcal{M}_{\text{util}}$.
-Specifically, we iterate the following procedure for a fixed number of steps or until no additional attributes are inferred, collecting all intermediate and final anonymizations, the inferred attributes, and the corresponding utility assessments. \begin{enumerate}[leftmargin=7mm] \item \textbf{Attribute inference.} At each step $t$, we apply the inference model $\mathcal{M}_{\text{priv}}$ to the current text $x_t$ to identify any attributes in $\mathcal{P}$ that can still be inferred:
+Given a set of texts $\{ x_0 \}$ and private attributes $\mathcal{P}$ (e.g., age, gender, and location) to be anonymized, we simulate adversarial anonymization using an anonymizer $\mathcal{M}_{\text{anon}}$, an inference model $\mathcal{M}_{\text{priv}}$, and a utility evaluator $\mathcal{M}_{\text{util}}$.
+Specifically, we iterate the following procedure for a fixed number of steps or until no additional attributes can be inferred, collecting all intermediate and final anonymizations, inferred attributes, and corresponding utility assessments. \begin{enumerate}[leftmargin=7mm] \item \textbf{Attribute inference.} At each step $t$, the inference model $\mathcal{M}_{\text{priv}}$ is applied to the current text $x_t$ to identify any attributes in $\mathcal{P}$ that remain inferable: